FirebirdSQL/firebird-qa/README.rst

                      INTERNALERROR> firebird.driver.types.DatabaseError: Missing database encryption key for your attachment INTERNALERROR> -Plugin fbSampleKeyHolder:
                      INTERNALERROR> -Crypt key <HERE_SOME_UNKNOWN_KEY> not set

+     3.4.
+Additional issues about folder $(dir_sampleDb) ( $FB_HOME/examples/empbuild/ ) and its subdirectories.
+         3.4.1.
+There are many tests which supposes that this directory is avaliable for read/write access.
+                Test suite (firebird-qa plugin for pytest) will re-create subdirectory with name 'qa' under $(dir_sample) for every such test, so be sure that you have not any significant data in this folder.
+         3.4.2.
+Firebird 4.x+ has ability to involve databases in replication schema.
+There are several tests which assumes that such schema already was created (before pytest session) and there arte two databases in it (master and replica).
+                It was decided to use directory with name: $(dir_sampleDb)/qa_replication/ for this purpoces.
+Two databases must be created in it: db_main.fdb and db_repl.fdb, and one need to prepare them into replication beforehand.
+                Also, one need to prepare two directories in THIS folder which will serve as replication journal and archive.
+                All these actions are performed by batch scenarios which can be provided by IBSurgeon company by request.

 4. Optional.
 Enable your OS to create dump files in case of FB crashes caused by tests::